Lulloooo/ValueAtRisk-estimation/VaR-mark.md

 Now, all the information to compute a rolling GARCH are there.
-A rolling GARCH entails estimating the GARCH model up to the last-observation available, then re-estimating it by swtiching ahead by one.
+A rolling GARCH entails estimating the GARCH model up to the last-observation available, then re-estimating it by switching ahead by one.
 In this specific case, the procedure is the following:

 - Compute the GARCH from the start of the sample to the end of 2022